-(2) Demonstrations for selected UST systems.
-Owners and operators of UST systems storing hazardous substances, regulated substances containing greater than ten percent ethanol or twenty percent biodiesel, or any other regulated substances identified by the department must also comply with the requirements of this subsection.
+194 Consistent with §280.32 of the federal rule, added compatibility demonstration requirements for UST systems storing regulated substances containing greater than ten percent ethanol or twenty percent biodiesel or any other regulated substances identified by the department.
+Except as otherwise noted, the requirements are the same as in the federal rule.